 The IFP favours the acceleration of all endeavours in respect of science education in order to counteract historical deprivation.
 Curriculum revision needs to be given constant attention.
 Mathematics, in particular, should receive special attention.
 Examination failure in science, at all levels, should be investigated and addressed effectively.

 Children should be encouraged to take an interest in the sciences through exhibitions, quizzes, olympiads, and radio and television programmes.

 Bursaries should be provided to enable students to pursue scientific studies at a tertiary level.

-Responsibility for handling all administrative, theoretical and professional issues relating to research and development should be devolved to the various science councils i.e. the CSIR, MRC, HSRC etc.
+Responsibility for handling all administrative, theoretical and professional issues relating to research and development should be devolved to the various science councils such as the CSIR, MRC, HSRC, etc.

 Enthusiasm for the sciences should be stimulated through greater recognition and the presentation of awards for achievement.